viewdo/x-ui/packages/docs/src/pages/services/analytics/actions.md

 # Analytics Actions

-The Analytics Action Listener is configured to handle commands raised through [Actions Bus](/actions/event-bus) to send to all analytics components which can execute functions for any analytics system configured.
+The Analytics Action Listener is configured to handle commands raised through the [actions system](/actions) to send to all analytics components which can execute functions for any analytics system configured.

 Topic: `analytics`